-Coordinator: Mrs Danielle Oliver
+Leader of Learning: Mrs Danielle Oliver

 CREATIVE ARTS subjects offer students a variety of skills and knowledge to suit all needs.
 Creative Arts subjects are chosen by students who have an interest in a particular area, as well as students who wish to pursue a career or Tertiary studies in an area of the Arts.